tudo-aqua/bgw/docs/components/container/container.md

 ### Add and remove

-The most important feature of a container is to add and remove components.
+The most important feature of a container is to add to and remove components from it.

-Adding a Component is as simple as calling the ``add`` function with the component as its argument.
+Adding a Component is as simple as calling the ``add()`` function with the component as its argument.
 Optionally an index may be supplied.
 An example on how to add with or without index:

 ````kotlin